swollentongue/ziggy-eigthball/README.md

 ```!8ball or !magiceightball + <question>```

-Ziggy will respond with a Magic eightball answer
+Ziggy will respond with a magic eightball answer